Review and road test of the BMW X1 xDrive 20d

 Ten Second Review of the BMW X1 xDrive 20d

 Today, it's hard to imagine a BMW line-up without an X Series range of performance-minded SUV models.
-The Bavarian brand calls these 'Sports Activity Vehicles' and they now account for over a fifth of the company's worldwide sales, with the starting point of the line-up the model we're going to look at here - the vastly-improved second generation X1.
+The Bavarian brand calls these 'SAV's or 'Sports Activity Vehicles' and these days, they account for over a fifth of the company's worldwide sales, with the starting point of the line-up the model we're going to look at here - a substantially improved version of the 'F48'-series second generation X1.

 Design and Build